 His legendary rivalry with Larry Bird began on the collegiate level; the two faced each other in the finals of the 1979 NCAA tournament.
 Magic was the one who came out with the ring, as his Michigan State defeated Bird’s Indiana State 75-64.
 It was the overture of one of the greatest individual basketball rivalries, one we would witness in the NBA for years to come.

-Magic went on to have a historically great NBA career, winning five championships and becoming the greatest point guard the league has ever seen.
-His shortened basketball career was rounded with him winning the gold medal at the 1992 Olympics, as the part of the Dream Team, the greatest collection of basketball talent ever assembled.
+Magic went on to have a historical NBA career, winning five championships and becoming the greatest point guard the league has ever seen.
+His shortened basketball career was rounded with him winning the gold medal at the 1992 Olympics as the part of the Dream Team, the greatest collection of basketball talent ever assembled.

 Michael Jordan’s winning quest began at UNC.
 The team led by His Airness and legendary James Worthy beat Patrick Ewing’s Georgetown in a one-point thriller, with M.J.’s iconic game-winning mid-range shot to seal the deal.

-Jordan’s legendary NBA career brought him six championships, and countless individual accolades.
-He also led the 1992 Dream Team to the gold medal, as the cherry on top of the iconic career of the greatest to ever lace ’em up.
+Jordan’s legendary NBA career brought him six championships and countless individual accolades.
+Michael is the only one in this group o win multiple Olympic gold medals.
+M.J. won his first gold as a college player in ’84 in Los Angeles while being the team’s leading scorer.
+He also led the ’92 Dream Team to the gold medal as the cherry on top of the iconic career of the greatest to ever lace ’em up.